16 April 2013 at 4.45pm | 12 Comments

 The Royal Opera is much saddened by the death of Sir Colin Davis, Music Director of The Royal Opera from 1971 to 1986, who worked closely with many leading singers, directors and musicians here, during more than fifty years of his association with The Royal Opera House.

-Sir Colin studied clarinet at the Royal Academy of Music.
+Sir Colin studied clarinet at the Royal College of Music.
 His first conducting position was as conductor of the BBC Scottish Symphony Orchestra.
 He became Chief Conductor of Sadler’s Wells in 1959 and Music Director there in 1961.
 His first appearances at the Royal Opera House were for The Royal Ballet.
 He conducted La Valse in 1960 and Le Baiser de la fée in 1960, and several ballets in 1962, including The Rite of Spring.

 Dame Monica Mason, former Director of The Royal Ballet, remembers: